liudonghua123/regshot/files/ReadMe.txt

 are included.
 The executable's size is smaller!

 (11) New to 1.8:
-File shots are now saved in hive file.
+File shots are now saved in hive files too.
 "UseLongRegHead" option added in regshot.ini to compatible with undoReg (1.46) "UseLongRegHead=1" means using "HKEY_LOCAL_MACHINE" instead of "HKLM", default 0 Do not compare shots saved with different "UseLongRegHead" option! (limit gone in 1.9.0)